 - Mon, May 14 @ 1:00pm – GPLT

-- Fire & Ice (Gr 6-9) – 9 short films (80 minutes) – this engaging package has stunning animations, insightful allegories, comedies (including a black comedy that most viewers, but not all, will find hilarious), and a documentary.
+- Fire & Ice (Gr 6-9) – 8 short films (75 minutes) – this engaging package has stunning animations, insightful allegories, comedies (including a black comedy that most viewers, but not all, will find hilarious), and a documentary.
 Each film illustrates two contrasting ideas (e.g. pretend/reality; heat/ice; machine/nature; love/loss; digital/analog; creation/destruction; pet/wild animal).
 The plight of refugees is illustrated in an animated allegorical tale of a dandelion.
 This package of films will provide much opportunity for classroom discussion about the contrasting ideas presented in the films.
 Students will vote for their favorite film as they leave the screening.
-Student votes will determine which films screen in the School Favorites – Saplings package on Saturday, May 12 as well as which film wins the Youth Audience Choice award.
+Student votes will determine which films screen in the School Favorites – Saplings package on Saturday, May 12 and help determine which film wins the Youth Audience Choice award.
 The package is rated 10+ (Coarse Language, Nudity, Not Recommended for Young Children) for mild coarse language and the nudity of an animated stop-motion man who represents mankind as he walks the earth in prehistoric times.

 - Wed, May 9 @ 12:30pm – DJC

-- At Risk (Gr 9-12 Social Studies) – 5 short films (100 minutes) – this thought-provoking package contains dramas, a comedy, and a documentary from Europe, Israel, Africa, and the US.
-Issues that divide people (e.g. religious/geographical conflict) and bring them together are the themes addressed in this package.
-This package has strong curricular ties to globalization and nationalism.
+- At Risk (Gr 9-12 Social Studies) – 6 short films (118 minutes) – this thought-provoking package contains dramas, a comedy, and a documentary from Europe, Israel, Africa, and the US.
+Issues that divide people (e.g. religious/geographical conflict) and bring them together are the themes addressed in this package which has strong curricular ties to globalization and nationalism.
 Students will vote for their favorite film as they leave the screening.
-Student votes will determine which films screen in the School Favorites – Saplings package on Saturday, May 12 as well as which film wins the Youth Audience Choice award.
+Student votes will determine which films screen in the School Favorites – Saplings package on Saturday, May 12 and help determine which film wins the Youth Audience Choice award.
 This package is rated 14+ (Coarse Language, Violence).

 - Thur, May 10 @ 9:30am – DJC